-The term self-directed education (SDE) refers to the concept and practice of children and adolescents being in charge of their own education.
-In other words, they are acquiring knowledge, values, and skills that are conducive to a satisfying and meaningful life through activities of their own choosing.
+Self-directed education (SDE) refers to the concept and practice of children and teens being in charge of their own education.

-Such activities need not include any formal schooling, curriculum, or textbooks.
-Often the activity of self-directed learners is more aptly described as play.
-In fact, much of the power of SDE comes from the innate drive to play, which nature and evolution have selected as the most efficient way for animals (especially mammals) to learn and develop their capacities.
+Often the activity of self-directed learners is more aptly described as play, which nature and evolution have selected as one of the most efficient ways for animals (especially mammals) to learn and develop their capacities.

-Evolutionary psychologist Peter Gray has identified six conditions that optimize self-directed education, based on observations of children in hunter-gatherer cultures as well as children in modern alternative schools (and “home schools”) designed to support SDE:
+Evolutionary psychologist Peter Gray has identified six conditions that optimize SDE, based on observations of children in hunter-gatherer cultures as well as children in modern alternative schools (and “home schools”) designed to support SDE:

-These six conditions — almost entirely absent from conventional schools — can be deliberately created by parents and educators who understand nature’s design for self-directed education, and today we are seeing a resurgence of SDE in several forms:
+These six conditions — almost entirely absent from conventional schools — can be deliberately created by parents and educators who understand nature’s design for self-directed education.

 Surveys of adults who directed their own education through childhood and adolescence have indicated that they usually go on to lead fulfilling lives and are able to succeed in college and/or their chosen careers.
 And their careers are often based on interests and passions they discovered and developed through the process of self-directed education.